This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Cyprus.

 Can the appointment of an arbitrator be challenged?
 What are the grounds for such challenge?
 What is the procedure for such challenge?

-The parties are free to agree on the procedure for challenging the appointment of an arbitrator.
-However, if they have not agreed upon a procedure, Section 13 of Law 101/1987 provides that the challenge must be submitted before the arbitral tribunal within 15 days from the day the party became aware of the reason for the challenge.
-If the challenge is rejected by the tribunal, an application to review the decision of the tribunal may be submitted before the competent court within 30 days from receiving notice of the decision of the tribunal.
-The judgment of the court will be final and not subject to appeal.
+According to section 12(2) of the ICA Law, an arbitrator may be challenged only if circumstances exist that give rise to justifiable doubts as to his impartiality or independence, or if an arbitrator does not possess qualifications agreed to by the parties.
+The procedure for challenging the appointment of an arbitrator is to be agreed on by the parties.
+If the parties have not agreed on such procedure, section 13 of the ICA Law provides that the challenge must be submitted before the arbitral tribunal within 15 days from the day the party making the challenge became aware of the reason for the challenge.
+If the tribunal rejects the challenge, an application to review the decision may be made to the competent court within 30 days from receival of notice of the decision.

 Have there been any recent developments concerning the duty of independence and impartiality of the arbitrators

 The duty of independence and impartiality of arbitrators has been long established by case law and international guidelines on the issue (such as the IBA Guidelines of Interest in International Arbitration) can be invoked.

 Have there been any recent decisions in your concerning arbitrators’ duties of disclosure, e.g., similar to the UK Supreme Court Judgment in Halliburton v Chubb?

 The duty to disclose is built into s.12 of the ICA Law and applies for the duration of the process (the obligation is to disclose any circumstances likely to give rise to justifiable doubts as to his impartiality or independence).
 What amounts to potential events that trigger the obligation is a matter of fact that varies from case to case, as was the situation in Haliburton v Chubb.
 The latter has not been discussed or referred to by the Cypriot courts yet, and there are no recent decisions to this respect.